 Being a small town, Eielson Air Force Base does not have a public transit system used by locals to get to and from work.

-The population of Eielson Air Force Base is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.20% of adults in Eielson Air Force Base have a bachelor's degree or even advanced degree.
+The education level of Eielson Air Force Base citizens is very high relative to the national average among all cities (21.84%): 34.20% of adults in Eielson Air Force Base have a bachelor's degree or even advanced degree.

 The per capita income in Eielson Air Force Base in 2022 was $26,220, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,880 for a family of four.
 However, Eielson Air Force Base contains both very wealthy and poor people as well.